 Revolutionary Quantum Sensing Breakthrough!
-Discover How It Works! - YANoticias
+Discover How It Works! - YaNoticias

 ### Key Features of New Quantum Communication Techniques

-1. **Single-Photon Quantum States**: Utilising single-photon quantum states allows for effective transmission without the complications associated with entangled states.
+1. **Single-Photon Quantum States**: Utilizing single-photon quantum states allows for effective transmission without the complications associated with entangled states.

-2. **Fibre-Optic Cable Applications**: The method demonstrated accurate measurement of phase changes through a fibre-optic medium, crucial for applications in environmental monitoring and disaster management.
+2. **Fiber-Optic Cable Applications**: The method demonstrated accurate measurement of phase changes through a fiber-optic medium, crucial for applications in environmental monitoring and disaster management.

 3. **High Security and Low Error Rate**: Through advanced calibration strategies, the researchers achieved a low error rate of under 6%, showcasing the system’s effectiveness in secure data transmission.